How to get more customer reviews for brick-and-mortar

 If you already collected your customers data such as email address or phone number a gentle reminder with links leading to the corresponding websites this is an easy task, especially if is an automatized procedure and connected to the individual profile of each customer.

 Not verbally invited, but digitally spurred to leave a review in-store can be covered with various digital tools: everybody knows the simple method, airport bathrooms are evaluated regarding hygiene (green, yellow, red smiley button you press when leaving).
 Similar to this you can install tablets with a short in app survey or even just a star rating published on your business website later.
 If you already established QR codes in your store for scanning products why not asking your customer through this code how they feel advised so far?
 If you already offer digital payment methods together with additional services like home shipping, why not go one step further and ask at that very moment for a review?
-You can point to a list of possible links so your customer can pick the platform of his choice.
+You can point to a list of possible links so your customer can pick the platform of his or her choice.
 With offering a full package of digital services in your shop – starting with a free guest Wifi, adding music, up to digital menus – you are preparing the foundation for a memorable experience which is highly likely to be rated.

 Don’t be afraid of asking for feedbacks – it will give your customers the feeling of appreciation, show that you really care about their opinions and are willing to continuously improve your products and services.